montagdude/sboui/README.md

   repository with the official SlackBuilds.org repository.
-* The package manager must implement an install command (install_cmd) to build and install the software package. sboui issues the install command in the following form: `install_vars install_cmd {software name} install_clos`, where install_vars are environment variables passed to the package manager and install_clos are additional user-specified command-line options.
+* The package manager must implement an install command (install_cmd) to build and install the software package. sboui issues the install command in the following form: `install_vars build_options install_cmd {software name}
+  install_clos`, where install_vars are global environment variables passed to the package manager, build_options are per-SlackBuild environment variables set within the UI, and install_clos are additional user-specified command-line options.
 For example, for sbopkg, install_cmd is "sbopkg -B -i" by default.
 If the package manager normally resolves dependencies, the install command should disable this behavior, because sboui resolves dependencies natively.
 The install command should build and install *only* the software identified by {software name}.
 * The package manager must implement an upgrade command to build and upgrade the software package.
 In general, this command has the same requirements as the install command, and the two commands can actually be the same (such is